scanis/scanis.github.io/pages/income_tax/calculating-business-property-income.md

 ### Specific Income Inclusions ###

 There are a number of things the government wants to ensure are included in income for the year.
 You can read the full page on these inclusions here.
-A few of the common items
+A few of the common items  include:

+* Amounts received by the Taxpayer in the year in the course of business[^12(1)(a)]
+* Amounts receivable by the Taxpayer for property sold or services rendered in the course of business[^12(1)(b)]
+* Interested received or receivable in the year[^12(1)(c)]

 ### Deduction Limitations ###